pablobernabeu/Experimental-data-simulation/README.md

 ### Purposes

-This web application is suitable for educational and research purposes in experimental and quantitative sciences.
+This open-source, R-based web application is suitable for educational and research purposes in experimental and quantitative sciences.
 It allows the **creation of varied data sets with specified structures, such as between-group and within-participant variables, that can be categorical or continuous.** These features can be selected along the different tabs.
 In the penultimate tab, a custom summary of the current data set can be constructed.
 In the last tab, the list of parameters and the data set can be downloaded.

 ### :link: [Access web application](https://pablo-bernabeu.shinyapps.io/experimental-data-simulation/)